gitextensions/GitExtensionsDoc/source/settings.rst

     Update the commits for submodules when updating the commit for the current repository.

-  .. setting:: Follow renames in file history (experimental)
+  .. setting:: Follow renames in file history
     :id: follow-renames

     Try to follow file renames in the file history.